My Last

-"My Last" is the lead single by American rapper Big Sean featuring American singer Chris Brown, from the former's debut album Finally Famous.
-The song is produced by No I.D.
+"My Last" is a song by American rapper Big Sean featuring American singer Chris Brown.
+Produced by No I.D., it was released on March 1, 2011 as the lead single from the former's debut album Finally Famous.

 Background

-Originally, Sean performed both the verses and the chorus but after Brown turned up at one of Sean's shows, the pair connected and Brown suggested the two work together on a song which resulted in Brown singing the chorus.
-Brown has also done a freestyle over the track.
+Originally, Sean performed both the verses and the chorus but after Brown went at one of Sean's shows, the pair connected and Brown suggested the two work together on a song which resulted in Brown singing the chorus.
+Brown has also done a freestyle over the track titled "Last", contained in his 2011 mixtape Boy In Detention.

 Production

 "My Last" is a hip hop and R&B song.
 The song's instrumental was described by Rap-Up as a "bouncy piano-laced beat".

 DJBooth.net described the beat as "soft keyboard chords that transition well into the hook where a low bass and snare set the pace for Sean's first verse."
 Sean revealed he originally rejected the beat but gave it a chance after pressurings by the song's producer No I.D.
 The song's melody is sampled from the 1988 New Edition hit "Can You Stand the Rain".